gaiarajan/ACSL_Contests/README.md

-# ACSL_Contest1
+# ACSL_Contests
-Code for ACSL Contest 1, with brief
+Code for ACSL Contests, with contest briefs